Peggy Moffitt

-Margaret Anne "Peggy" Moffitt (born May 14, 1940) is a former American model and actress.
-During the 1960s, she worked very closely with fashion designer Rudi Gernreich, and developed a signature style that featured heavy makeup and an asymmetrical hair cut.
+Margaret Moffitt (October 2, 1937 – August 10, 2024) was an American model and actress.
+During the 1960s, she worked very closely with fashion designer Rudi Gernreich, and developed a signature style that featured heavy makeup and an asymmetrical haircut.
+As an actress, she had a number of bit parts in various films, including as a fashion model in Antonioni's 1966 film Blowup.